technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 zip(aSingleCollection)
 zip()
 ```
 What can be noted in this example is that the code is practically the same of the current, non-variadic `zip` implementation.
-Te only real difference is that `zip` can now be used to zip any number of arbirtary and different sequences togheter!
+The only real difference is that `zip` can now be used to zip any number of arbirtary and different sequences together!

-## Detailed design
+## Detailed design [TO BE UPDATED]
 <!---    1         2         3         4         5         6         7      --->
 <!---67890123456789012345678901234567890123456789012345678901234567890123456--->